kkrit-tinna/fraud_detection/README.md

 ## Project Description
 * This project follows typical machine learning workflow including data cleaning, EDA, data preprocessing, feature engineering, model building, regression modeling, and model validation.
 * This project uses predctive modeling -- logistics regression model and decision tree model, and compare their model accuracy and success metrics such as confusion matrix and classification report.
 It also includes model optimization techniques such as emsemble(random forest) and L2 regularization.
-* This project leverages some popular data-analyic tools, including numpy, pandas, seaborn, and train models using sklearn package(including model selection, metrics, logistics regression, grid search and decision tree).
+* This project leverages some popular data-analyic tools, including numpy, pandas, seaborn, and train models using sklearn package(including model selection, metrics, logistics regression, grid search, decision tree, random forest & xgboost.
-* This project can serve as a beginner-friendly tutorial on supervised learning, particularly using logistics regression and decision tree, process is well-documented and annotated in the jupyter notebook.
+* This project can serve as a beginner-friendly tutorial on supervised learning, particularly using logistics model & tree model, process is well-documented and annotated in the jupyter notebook.

 ## Getting Started